-- As noted above, on November 5, 2018, eight countries were given the SRE to enable them to continue transactions with Iran's Central Bank and to purchase Iranian oil.
-On May 2, 2019, the SREs were terminated. - During 2019, the Administration ended five out of seven waivers under IFCA that enabled foreign entities to remove Iran's LEU that exceeds the 300kg allowed stockpile, to buy Iran's heavy water, and expand the Bushehr civilian nuclear power reactor.
-Two other waivers that enable work with the JCPOA-permitted aspects of Iran's nuclear program have been extended. - The Administration has continued to waive Section 1247(e) of IFCA to enable Iraq to continue paying for purchases of natural gas from Iran.
-The waiver term can be as long as 180 days, but the Administration has been providing waivers for shorter periods. - The Administration has issued the permitted IFCA exception for Afghan reconstruction to enable India to continue work at Iran's Chahbahar Port.
-A U.S. State Department official told Afghan leaders in mid-May 2019 that the exception would continue. - The Administration has renewed the licenses of certain firms to enable them to continue developing the Rhum gas field in the North Sea that Iran partly owns.
+- As noted above, eight countries were given the SRE to enable them to continue transactions with Iran's Central Bank and to purchase Iranian oil.
+However, on May 2, 2019, the SREs were terminated. - At least initially, the Administration kept in place seven waivers under IFCA that enable foreign entities to remove Iran's LEU that exceeds the 300kg allowed stockpile, to buy Iran's heavy water, and expand the Bushehr civilian nuclear power reactor.
+However, the Administration ended six of the seven waivers gradually during 2019-2020. - The Administration has continued to waive Section 1247(e) of IFCA to enable Iraq to continue paying for purchases of natural gas from Iran.
+The waiver term can be as long as 180 days, but the Administration has been providing waivers for shorter periods. - The Administration has issued the permitted IFCA exception for Afghan reconstruction to enable India to continue work at Iran's Chahbahar Port. - The Administration has renewed the licenses of certain firms to enable them to continue developing the Rhum gas field in the North Sea that Iran partly owns.

-U.S. Sanctions that Remained in Place despite the JCPOA
+U.S. Sanctions that Remained in Place under the JCPOA